servicelab/tamtam/README.md

 ## Getting the binary

 > Currently TamTam should be considered unstable.
+Use the binaries at your own risk.

 Binaries are automatically being build by the CI/CD pipeline on each merge.
-You can download the binaries on your own risk.
+When the build pipeline passed successfully you can download the binaries via the links below:

 * [MacOS amd64](https://gitlab.com/eelco/tamtam/-/jobs/artifacts/master/download?job=macos)
 * [Windows amd64](https://gitlab.com/eelco/tamtam/-/jobs/artifacts/master/download?job=windows)